lcrespom/angular-user-management/README.md

 - Nice to have
   - [ ] Autofocus on first form input
   - [ ] Add a required class for required elements, then add `*` next to the label
+  - [ ] Fade-in the validation error message